khaleelpaul-green/note-taker/README.md

 ## Website

-If you just want to note take in action, check out the deployed website [here](https://youtu.be/uBVId_s-kL0).
+If you just want to see note take in action, check out the deployed website [here](https://youtu.be/uBVId_s-kL0).

 ## Authors